DAF201/LIE/README.md

 # LIE
-Labor Is Evil
+(Labor Is Evil)

-First thing first, I cannot guarentee everything happens properly like result ready, priority working properly, and thread pauses/resume/termeintes immidiently.
-Every functions are suggestion based.
+First thing first, Every functions are suggestion based, I cannot guarentee everything happens properly like result ready, priority working properly, and thread pauses/resume/termeintes immidiently.

-Just provide some features like pause, resume, terminate, timeout, priority and return value to thread
+Just a package provides some features like pause, resume, terminate, timeout, priority and return value to thread

-I want to keep everything separate still, so I may use 'task' separately if i just need a pausable/resumable and terminatable thread at some point in the future
+Incase I want to keep everything separate still, so I may use 'task' separately if i just need a pausable/resumable and terminatable thread at some point in the future

 # features